 They may or may not feel comfortable with using prong/choke/shock collars, leash corrections, and other punitive techniques to train their dog.
 They might or might not get results.
 Who knows if they understand what they’re doing on a technical behavioral level or are executing the training well.

 These owners may be willing to change over to positive reinforcement based training if they see results from switching over.
 I think that most positive reinforcement dog trainers focus on this group when they try to win people over to their “side.”

 Many of these owners don’t know what other options exist for dog training.
 They were told to use a prong collar to fix pulling or a shock collar to teach a dog to come.
 They trusted a professional dog trainer and followed instructions.
 Why would they do any differently?

 Reactionary (or Emotional) Punishment

 Here, an also well-meaning owner uses punishment when they’re frustrated with their dog.
 They probably are getting even worse results because their punishment is emotional instead of methodical.

 This is the category that I fall into.
 Yes, me.
-A professional animal trainer who has never suggested that my clients punish their dogs.
-Heck, it’s part of my brand that I’ll never ask you to do that.
+A professional animal trainer who is committed to Humane Hierarchy-based dog training.

 I know better than to lose my temper with my dog.
 But that does not mean I’m perfect.
 I slip up every now and again.
 You don’t have to be perfect in order to be a great trainer.
 You just need to keep striving for improvement – in yourself and your dog.

-But there are days where I yell, scream, and cry.
+But there are days where I yell, scream, and cry over terrible teenage dog behavior.
 There are days where I find myself reaching out to swat my dog in a blinding flash of frustration.